 Authors concluded: “The older population is a large and growing part of medical cannabis users.
 Our study finds that the therapeutic use of cannabis is safe and efficacious in this population.”

-For more information, contact Paul Armentano, NORML Deputy Director, at: firstname.lastname@example.org.
+For more information, contact Paul Armentano, NORML Deputy Director, at: email@example.com.
 Full text of the study, “Epidemiological characteristics, safety and efficacy of medical cannabis in the elderly,” appears in the European Journal of Internal Medicine.
+You can also learn more about managing pain by reading articles on neuropathyhelp.co.